 By Myprotein Writer |

-Whatever your reasons for cutting, whilst talking about it is easy enough, actually doing it is a whole different matter altogether.
+Want to know if you can carry on with creatine while trying to lose fat?
+Whatever your reasons for cutting fat, whilst talking about it is easy enough, actually doing it is a whole different matter altogether.
 When cutting, your objectives are obviously to strip away as much fat as possible, whilst retaining as much muscle mass as you can, ultimately with the aim of looking as lean, ripped, and as vascular as you possibly can.

 Diet, cardio, and different training protocols are all obviously very important, but so too are supplements.
 Supplements can make such a difference when it comes to changing the appearance of your physique, and indeed, to optimising your performance in the gym, creatine supplements are incredibly popular, but are they appropriate whilst cutting.
 Some say yes, whilst some inevitably say no. Here’s a more detailed look so you can make your own mind up!